michaelhaaf/2W6-W23/md/lectures/week5.md

 }
 ```

-This highlights another use case for our overflow: hidden trick.
-Sticking it on our `.comment` box made sure that the text "horizontally cleared" (that's not a technical term) the floated image.
+This highlights another use case for the `overflow: hidden` trick.
+Sticking it on our `.comment` box made sure that the text "horizontally cleared" the floated image.
 Without it, the last line of the `.comment` text would hang underneath the image.

 Web pages showing with hidden overflow (text left-aligned) and without hidden overflow (text flowing around icon)

-![Figure from Interneting is Hard: [Floats][hidden-overflow-2source]][hidden-overflow-2img]
+![Setting `overflow: hidden`  Figure from Interneting is Hard: [Floats][hidden-overflow-2source]][hidden-overflow-2img]

 [hidden-overflow-2img]: ../assets/content/wk5/iih-hidden-overflow-2.png
 [hidden-overflow-2source]: https://www.internetingishard.com/html-and-css/clears/

-In other words, overflow: hidden breaks the magazine-style layout from the previous section, but in a very useful way.
+In other words, `overflow: hidden` prevents magazine-style overflow by ensuring that the `.comment` content DOES NOT overflow underneath the floated image.

 # Knowledge Check

-## Floats

 This chapter was our first encounter with realistic web page layouts.
 We learned how to float divs to the left and right, how to deal with content after a float, and how to combine floats with the auto-margin centering technique from the CSS Box Model chapter.
-These are the tools we need to create sidebars, grids, an magazine-style layouts.
+These are the tools we need to create sidebars, grids, and magazine-style layouts.

 - What is the default layout behavior for block-level HTML elements?
 - How does the default block-level layout behavior change for elements with the `float` property set?